yan-brrd/yan-brrd_github.io/02-incident-response/sample-tickets.md

 | **Linked Report** | [Incident Report TKT-008](./incident-reports/TKT-008-scheduled-task.md) |

 **Scenario:**
 Windows Security logs recorded the creation of a new scheduled task on a Frothly workstation.
 The task name closely mimics a legitimate Windows service name.
-It was created by a non-administrative user account and is configured to execute a binary located in a user-writable temp directory at a frequent interval — a classic persistence technique used by malware after initial compromise.
+It was created by a non-administrative user account and is configured to execute a binary located in a user-writable temp directory at a frequent interval, a classic persistence technique used by malware after initial compromise.

 ---